KTStephano/peaches-bot.docs/privacy.markdown

 - Any user supplied content given during interactions with the bot's custom commands feature

 All data is stored within the context of a guild.
 If a guild's data is deleted, everything goes with it including channel IDs, role IDs, user IDs, user supplied content, etc.

+Data is only retained for as long as necessary to provide you with your requested service from the bot.

 # Why is this data collected?